On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Conditions for Decomposability and Equivalent Capacity Expressions

-{ Corollaries~\ref{corollary:ecc} and~\ref{corollary:bcmc} enlighten the fact that either a MISO EC-OIC or a MISO BC-OIC is equivalent to a SISO channel under an amplitude constraint and $\nt$ stop-loss mean constraints, which significantly simplifies subsequent capacity analysis.}
+{ Corollaries~\ref{corollary:ecc} and~\ref{corollary:bcmc} enlighten the fact that either a MISO EC-OIC or a MISO BC-OIC is equivalent to a SISO channel under an amplitude constraint and $\nt$ stop-loss mean constraints, and this significantly simplifies subsequent capacity analysis.}